Why Functional Fragrance Gets More Effective Over Time

 by Sarah Phillips

 TL;DR — Most tools get less effective with repeated use.
 Functional fragrance gets more effective.
 The reason is conditioned olfactory association — a documented neuroplasticity mechanism that builds faster through scent than through any other sense.
-This is how it works, why it happens, and how to accelerate it.
+This is how it works: two mechanisms (acute chemistry and conditioned response), why the hippocampus encodes olfactory associations faster and more durably, and how to accelerate the process through specificity of pairing and consistent timing.

-There's a counterintuitive property of functional fragrance that most people don't discover until they've been using it consistently for several weeks: it starts working faster.
+There's a counterintuitive property of functional fragrance that most people don't discover until they've been using it consistently for several weeks: it starts working more deeply.

 This isn't tolerance in reverse.
 It's a different mechanism entirely — one that runs in parallel with the acute chemistry and compounds it over time.
 Understanding it changes how you use the tool.